plone/ploneorg.core/README.rst

 and the configuration of the pipeline lives in:
 /src/ploneorg.migration/src/ploneorg/migration/browser/ploneorg.cfg

-So basicaly you have to configure the [catalogsource] section accordingly by informing the location of the source instance and the sections to be migrated, for example::
+So basically you have to configure the [catalogsource] section accordingly by informing the location of the source instance and the sections to be migrated, for example::